kurdt94/yii2-isbn-validator/README.md

 ## Usage

 This extension extends the `yii\validators\Validator` class to validate ISBN-10 or ISBN-13 identifiers.
-The `PhoneValidator` class can be easily used via the alias `k-phone` in your model validation rules.
+The `PhoneValidator` class can be easily used via the alias `k-isbn` in your model validation rules.
 For example in your model you can use this as shown below:

 ```php